vikamuhan-reddy/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Action Space

-The action space should list all possible actions available to the ambulance.
+The action space lists all possible actions available to the ambulance.

-Example format:

 ```text
 A = {